khalil-poole/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/0231d7a2-4c40-4477-b4e6-36116373f1f7)

-Assign Permissions: ost-config.php
+Next is to Assign Permissions in the ost-config.php

 Right click on ost-config.php -> Properties

 Security -> Advanced

-Disable inheritance -> Remove All
+Disable inheritance -> Add -> Click on "select a principal"

-New Permissions -> Everyone -> All
+Inside the "Enter the object name to select" area, type "Everyone" and then click "OK"

 ![image](https://github.com/user-attachments/assets/e0a95ea0-8b09-4f13-a2f1-e70116216022)